In the beginning, there was Don Draper.

 Instead, we’re bringing the idea of ‘the agency’ back to life, by piecing together the fragmented disciplines of marketing so that we can see the big picture.
 We’re not just specialists in individual disciplines.
 Instead, we’re in a unique position to have world-class talent that covers the full spectrum of modern marketing.
 As a result, we can return to a cohesive model where we can deliver the consistent quality you would expect from a traditional agency.

 That’s why we’ve gathered together a cross-functional team of specialists all under one roof.
-From great design and development, to advertising, creative, copywriting and SEO we have a team of experts ready to tackle anything and everything your organization can throw at it.
+From great design and development to advertising, creative, copywriting, and SEO we have a team of experts ready to tackle anything and everything your organization can throw at it.

 Offering this full spectrum of marketing services we’re able to connect the dots of your campaigns, making sure that strategy is at the center of each and everything that we do.
-And, by taking this strategic centralized approach we’re able to help organizations to see the big picture, identifying the channels, tactics and technologies that will drive their business forward.
+And, by taking this strategic centralized approach we’re able to help organizations to see the big picture, identifying the channels, tactics, and technologies that will drive their business forward.

 At the end of the day, it’s about taking a step back in order to move in the right direction.
-A conscious decision to go back to the original concept of what the agency should be so that we can help our clients to move forwards.
+A conscious decision to go back to the original concept of what the agency should be so that we can help our clients to move forward.